ohdearapp/ohdear-cli/README.md

    Display details about a specific status page
 - `ohdear-cli performance:show [id]`
    Display performance details for a specific site
+- `ohdear-cli maintenance-period:add [site-id] [start-date] [end-date]`
+   Add a new maintenance period for a site
+- `ohdear-cli maintenance-period:delete [id]`
+   Delete a maintenance period
+- `ohdear-cli maintenance-period:show [id]`
+   Display maintenance periods for a specific site
+- `ohdear-cli maintenance-period:start [site-id] [seconds]`
+   Start a new maintenance period for a site
+- `ohdear-cli maintenance-period:stop [site-id]`
+   Stop the currently active maintenance period for a site

 ## Contributing